 Friends of Marple Memorial Park Task Days

 The Friends hold regular task days in the park on the last Saturday of each month in the winter and the middle and last Saturday from March to November.
 Everyone is welcome to join in for as long or as short they wish during the specified times.
-Please note that children and young people under 18 should be accompanied by a responsible adult.
-The next task day is:
+Please note that children and young people under 18 must be accompanied by a responsible adult.

 We like to keep a record of what we get up and here are details of past task days.

-Today the park hosted the fourth Annual Treasure Hunt organised in partnership with local estate agent Julian Wadden.
-The weather held and it was great to see so many children and families enjoying the park again.
+Today the park hosted the fifth Annual Treasure Hunt organised in partnership with local estate agent Julian Wadden.
+The weather held for the best part of the day and it was great to see so many children and families enjoying the park again.

 Task day volunteers...